sww1235/dotfiles/README.md

 # dotfiles
 my dotfiles

-remember to clone with `--recurse-submodules -j8` to download vim packages
+remember to clone with `--recurse-submodules -j8` to download vim packages.
+If you forget then run `git submodule update --init --recursive` to bring in the submodules or update them.

 ## NOTES